gosintraguide-create/GOSINTRAREPOSITORY/src/DEPLOY_SITEMAP.md

 # Deploy Sitemap Fix

 ## Current Status
-✅ Sitemap generation script created at `/scripts/generate-sitemap.js`
+✅ Sitemap generation script created at `/scripts/generate-sitemap.cjs`
 ✅ Package.json updated with `prebuild` script
 ✅ Fresh sitemap.xml generated in `/public/sitemap.xml`
 ✅ Vite config already set to preserve sitemap.xml filename
 ✅ Vercel config already set to serve sitemap.xml with proper headers
+✅ Using CommonJS (.cjs) for Vercel build compatibility

 ## Why the 404 is happening
 The sitemap.xml file exists locally but hasn't been deployed to Vercel yet.
 You need to commit and push these changes to trigger a new Vercel deployment.